Diagnostics and Mental Health

 Appointments Available Now |

-ICAN’s Diagnostic Team works together to provide many different programs including:
+ICAN’s Diagnostic Team works together to provide the following services:

 • Diagnosis of autism, ADHD, and other neurodevelopmental disorders